Shreyanth07/Analysis-and-prediction-of-stock-investment-and-return-rate-in-Apple-Inc/README.md

 # Analysis-and-prediction-of-stock-investment-and-return-rate-in-Apple-Incorporation

 The project is designed to predict the future stocks in Apple for investment and return in accordance to the analysis and exploration of the past result.
-The below results yeild the desired output with precise accuracy.
+The below results yeild the desired output from the maximum accuracy.

 - Apple stocks by Year | Apple stocks from 2011 - Present
 <p align="left" width="750">